NHS Compensation Payouts Guide

 Judicial College Guidelines

-The Judicial College publishes guidelines for the general damages aspect of personal injury claims, including medical negligence.
-These guidelines set out tariffs of compensation per injury type, with the aim of ensuring some consistency in settlement amounts.
+The Judicial College publishes guidelines for the general damages aspect of personal injury claims, including those for claiming compensation in medical negligence cases.
+These guidelines set out tariffs of compensation per injury type to ensure some consistency in settlement amounts.

-There are various tables that help solicitors calculate how much compensation you should receive.
+Various tables help solicitors calculate how much compensation you should receive.
 The amounts differ depending on your age, the severity of your injury, whether you can continue to work, and other factors.

 Who is eligible for NHS Compensation?

-If you’ve suffered harm at the hands of an NHS professional and the incident:
+If you’ve suffered harm at the hands of an NHS professional, you may be eligible for clinical negligence compensation if the incident:

 • Happened in the past three years